brenapp/vexdb/README.md

 // Get the number of all teams in California vexdb.size("teams", { region: "California" })
     .then(console.log)

+// All examples from .get() above would work here...

 ```
 > Depending on the parameters specified, `size()` may or may not send `nodata` requests.
 In order to minimize bandwidth, you'll want to only include parameters that can be passed directly to VexDB